KathyReid/lca2019-presentation/transcript.md

 Kaldi is one of the most popular Speech to Text engines available, and it has several “models” to choose from.
 In the world of Speech to Text, a “model” is a neural network that has been trained on specific data sets, using a specific algorithm.
 Kaldi has models for English, Chinese and some other languages too.

 One of Kaldi’s most attractive features is that it works “on-device” - that is, the Utterance that the user speaks doesn't need to go up to the cloud to be transcribed into text - whch has obvious privacy benefits.
 Another upside to having on-device STT is that it reduces the overall round trip time of a voice interaction.
-If you've ever used a slow internet connection with an AJAX type web application, the principle is very similar - responsiveness is a key feature of a voice user interface that's delightful to use.
+If you've ever used a slow internet connection with an AJAX type web application, the principle is very similar - **responsiveness** is a key feature of a voice user interface that's delightful to use.

+However, Kaldi *does* require significant computing resources.
+This means that it's generally not suitable for running on a Raspberry Pi.

 SLIDE: Common voice languages

+This is Common Voice from Mozilla, which is one of several initiatives that they have in the open voice space.
+So, Common Voice is collecting lots of samples of different voices to aid in Speech Recognition in different languages, and Deep Speech is the Speech to Text engine they have that uses Common Voice data, as well as other data sets.

 As at the time of writing, the compute requirements for DeepSpeech mean that it can only be used as a cloud implementation – it is too “heavy” to run ‘on device’, although a lot of work is going on to try and get it to work on ARM architecture and embedded devices.